software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .highlight }

-> When you complete a task, you should _close_ the task related issue.
-This can be done by clicking the issue title in the Backlog project and clicking the "Close issue" button.
-Also, move the issue to the "Done" column in the Backlog project.

-{: .highlight }

 > While working on the tasks, keep the Sprint Backlog up-to-date:
 >
 > - When you start working on a task, assign it to you and move it to the "In progress" column in the project
 > - When you complete a task, move it to the "Done" column in the project.
-Also remember to _close_ the task related issue
+Also remember to _close_ the task related issue.
+This can be done by clicking the issue title in the Backlog project and clicking the "Close issue" button
 > - When all user story related tasks are completed, move the user story issue to the "Done" column
 >
 > Use the Sprint Backlog to track the Sprint progress.
 Always start a team meeting by looking at the Sprint Backlog.